 - The stanchions are not in all that tight, so they have some sway and that would reduce the force some.

 How much does all that reduce the force?
 I don’t know.
 And since I don’t know, I have to assume that you will exceed the design force for the equipment, and thus your body and that you could be looking at, say, a ruptured spleen if you get caught by a system like this.
-So if you’re asking for recommendations, I would most systems I’ve seen hikers use on the Half Dome Cables are, to me, dangerous.
-That’s why I call it the Death Clip.
+So if you’re asking for recommendations, I would say most systems I’ve seen hikers use on the Half Dome Cables are, to me, dangerous.
+That’s why I call it the Death Clip and would prefer to see people use nothing at all or the right gear.

 What Should You Use: A Via Ferrata Kit

 Whether you use a safety system is entirely up to you (more on that in a minute).
-If you do feel you want one, however, the only safety system that is actually approved for this usage is a via ferrata system that includes the necessary energy-absorbing components.
-Unless you have considerable expertise in rigging and know what you’re doing, if you want to use safety equipment on the Half Dome Cables, get something that is designed for that usage such as:
+If you do feel you want one, however, the only safety system that is actually approved for this usage is a via ferrata system that includes the necessary energy-absorbing components such as:

 - The Black Diamond Iron Cruiser or the somewhat fancier Easy Rider